 - Invite children to remove the banana-cutting supplies from the tray and place them on the table, from left to right, in the following order: butter knife (or safe wood knife for young children), cutting board with the whole banana on top, and two bowls to the right of the cutting board, as shown in the photograph below.

-- Montessori practical life activities occur from top to bottom and left to right to prepare children for learning to read.
+- Montessori practical life activities progress from top to bottom and left to right to prepare children to learn to read.

 4. Invite the Child to Peel the banana: